epolisensky/VLITE/vdp/docs/source/basic_usage.rst

 containing the filenames of the images to delete from the database.
 All results from the specified images are removed from every affected table.
 The image filenames must contain the full directory path starting at least from the year-month directory structure.

+``--unassoc_image`` prompts the user for a list or text file containing the filenames of the images to unassociate their sources.
+Associated source table is updated, stage set to 2 and error_id to -1 for each image.
+The image filenames must contain the full directory path starting at least from the year-month directory structure.